apitoolkit/testkit/README.md

 APIKEY=SECRETAPIKEY testkit test --file test.tk.yaml
 ```

-### Utilizing Environment Variables
+### Utilizing the Environment Variables

-To utilize environment variables in Testkit, you can access them using the following syntax: `$.env.<VAL>`, where `<VAL>` represents the name of the specific environment variable you want to use.
+To utilize environment variables in `testkit`, you can access them using the following syntax: `$.env.<VAL>`, where `<VAL>` represents the name of the specific environment variable you want to use.
 This allows you to easily reference and incorporate the values of these environment variables within your test scripts, enabling greater flexibility and adaptability without hardcoding sensitive information or configuration details.
 Here's an example:

 ```yaml
 - title: Register